VinEdw/google-apps-script-files-misc/README.md

 ## hybrid-meeting-av-scheduling-tool

-This script is bound to a *Google Sheets*.
+This script is bound to a *Google Sheet*.
 It has multiple functions that can be run to help with scheduling brothers who help out at the [meetings](https://www.jw.org/en/jehovahs-witnesses/meetings/video-kingdom-hall/) of Jehovah's Witnesses.
 Each person has the jobs they can do, as well as parts they have already been scheduled for.
 The goal is to schedule without any *conflicts*.

 ## make-folders-by-week